-New wound care formulations developed include antibiofilm-antimicrobial (non-antibiotic) products for chronic ear infections (Otitis) for veterinary use, topical spray for atopic dermatitis-associated infections for veterinary use.
-A regulatory package has been submitted to Health Canada's Interim Notification Program for Low Risk Veterinary Health Products (LRVHP) for review.
-In addition, a skin care formulation for human skin infections such as atopic dermatitis (eczema)-associated infections is in development.
+New wound care formulations developed include antibiofilm-antimicrobial (non-antibiotic) products for chronic ear infections (Otitis) for veterinary use and a topical spray for atopic dermatitis-associated infections for veterinary use, which recently received Health Canada's Interim Notification Program for Low Risk Veterinary Health Products (LRVHP) approval.
+In addition, a skin care formulation for human skin infections such as atopic dermatitis (eczema)-associated infections and a medicated shampoo for human and animals is in development.